 An aspiring hub of entrepreneurs, over 4,000 businesses in the North East have received funding and the average loan in the area totals at £7,000.

 A total of £6 million is being invested through microbusiness loans until 2022.
-The Social Investment Cymru manages the funds access for microbusinesses in Wales.« Show Less
+The Social Investment Cymru manages the funds access for microbusinesses in Wales.

-For microbusinesses, our simple requirements are as follows:
+For microbusinesses looking for small business loans, our simple requirements are as follows:

 - Registered and trading in the UK

 - For business loans, a minimum monthly turnover of £5,000

 - For a merchant cash advance, minimum monthly average card sales of £5,000